terrynjung181/CrosswordCreator/README.md

 Files related to theme classification of words are in the "theme_classifier" folder; files relating to crossword solving are in the "layout_solver" folder; the file responsible for clue generation is "clue_maker.py".

 Enjoy!

-# Research and Findings
-You can find our final report about our research and findings here: [Final Report](https://github.com/terrynjung181/CrosswordCreator/blob/main/CS%204701%20Final%20Evaluation%20Written%20Report.pdf)

 -- Amit Rajesh, Terryn Jung, and Afnan Arshad